-Henry Darger was born in Chicago, Illinois, to Rosa Fullman and Henry Joseph Darger, Sr. At four years old, his mother died while giving birth to his sister who was then immediately given up for adoption.
-By 1900 his crippled and impoverished father, no longer able to care for Darger, placed him in a Catholic boys’ home.
-When Darger Sr. died in 1905, Henry was institutionalized in Lincoln Asylum for Feeble-Minded Children in Lincoln, Illinois.
+Henry Darger was born in Chicago, Illinois, to Rosa Fullman and Henry Joseph Darger, Sr. At four years old, his mother died while giving birth to his sister, who was then immediately given up for adoption.
+By 1900 his crippled and impoverished father, no longer able to care for young Henry, placed him in a Catholic boys’ home.
+When his father died in 1905, Henry was institutionalized at the Illinois Asylum for Feeble-Minded Children in Lincoln.

-Darger’s landlords, Kiyoko and Nathan Lerner, came across his work shortly before his death and immediately recognized the artistic merit of Darger’s work.
+Darger’s landlords, Kiyoko and Nathan Lerner, came across his work shortly before his death and immediately recognized its artistic merit.
 Darger passed away in 1973 in a Catholic mission operated by the Little Sisters of the Poor.
 He lay for more than 20 years in an umarked grave.
 In 1996, Lerner purchased a headstone engraved, “Artist, Protector of Children.”
-Darger remains today one of the most famous figures in the history of outsider art and is wildly referenced in popular culture.
+Darger remains today one of the most famous figures in the history of outsider art and is widely referenced in popular culture.